Who is required to take Wilderness First Aid (WFA)? Requirements are program centric. As an example:

 In addition, participants in unit-centric high-adventure or backcountry programs would greatly benefit from WFA skills in the event of an emergency.

-For the summer of 2020 only, the following adjustments have been implemented for NCAP accredited local council camps and National High Adventure Bases.
+Through the summer of 2021 only, the following adjustments have been implemented for NCAP accredited local council camps and National High Adventure Bases.

 Current Wilderness First Aid (WFA) certification will continue to be required for all backcountry adventures.
 As a reminder, a current CPR/AED certification is a pre-requisite for a WFA course.

-For summer 2020, the BSA has been working with ECSI to design a blended learning format that combines 8-hours of online learning with 8-hours of in-person skills testing.
+The BSA has been working with ECSI to design a blended learning format that combines 8-hours of online learning with 8-hours of in-person skills testing.
+This blended format is available on the ECSI website. https://www.ecsinstitute.org/scouting-wfa

 In addition, there are several options to satisfy this requirement for backcountry, wilderness and remote programs offered by local councils or national high adventure bases.
 The options are: